pwnage101/cluttool/README.rst

 This tool is a sort of swiss army knife for color LUTs.
 Color LUTs concisely describe linear color transformations that many video monitors and post production software can understand.
-There are a relatively small number of color LUT file formats, such as 3D LUT (3DL) and Hald CLUT, but no one LUT format is used by every software and firmware system.
+There are a relatively small number of color LUT file formats, such as 3D LUT (3DL), Cube LUT, and Hald CLUT, but no one LUT format is used by every software and firmware system.
 This tool may help you to convert between LUT formats, or generate new ones in the format that you need.

 Not all LUTs are created equal
 ------------------------------